child1010/discord-bot-template/README.md

 - Start the bot using `python main.py` in command prompt or terminal

 ## What needs to be fixed right now
-- Making footer custom (I mean it already is but for making it easier for users i would do like `embed_footer = "Footer here"`  and then replace every footer value with that variable)
+- Making footer custom (I mean it already is but for making it easier for users i would do like `embed_footer = "Footer here"`  and then replace every footer value with that variable)(FIXED)